-People can become addicted to many different things such as gambling, smoking, pornography, gaming, food, pornography or sex.
+Sex addiction is not recognised in the DSM however people can become addicted to many different things such as gambling, smoking, pornography, gaming, food, pornography or sex.
+Sex addiction counselling in Auckland is available to help with this issue.
 A major feature of problematic behaviour of any type is the loss of control in limiting that behaviour even when it has negative consequences.
 Often it can start out as a way of having fun, however, through repeated use can result in psychological or physical dependence and a lot of distress.
 There can be biological, psychological and social influences contributing to addiction, which all need to be addressed in counselling.

 - Is your time consumed by sexual fantasies, urges or behaviours interfering with other important goals, activities, and obligations?

 - Do you repetitively engage in sexual fantasies, urges or behaviours in response to dysphoric mood states (e.g. anxiety, depression, boredom, irritability)?